There are various ways of getting help, including this FAQ.

 from the sources on

 posix-compliant systems.
-Please note that the main systems on which
+Please note that the main system on which

 TFEL